 Advocacy doesn't just happen in Sacramento.
 We all have a role to play, and AAP California – Chapter 2 is dedicated to providing our members access to training and information that will help you become a successful advocate, through:

-- State Government Affairs (SGA) Committee -- Lead jointly by Shannon Udovic, MD, FAAP (Chapter 1) and Bill Mason, MD, FAAP (Chapter 2) and managed by AAP-CA CEO, Kris Calvin, the SGA Committee works tirelessly to give pediatricians and the children we serve a voice on the issues that matter most.
+- State Government Affairs (SGA) Committee -- Lead jointly by Marti Baum, MD, FAAP; Mona Patel, MD, FAAP; and Susan Wu, MD, FAAP.
+Furthermore, AAP-CA CEO, Kris Calvin, trains pediatric residents on State and Federal Advocacy strategy and represents all four California Chapters in Sacramento to give pediatricians and the children we serve a voice on the issues that matter most.